 In colder climates, wash and store ceramic and terra cotta pots in a cool, dry place where they won't freeze and crack.
 Sturdy metal, stone, fiberglass or plastic pots can be left out and used for fall and winter arrangements.
 See a roundup of some of our favorite fall containers along with 21 tips to create your own festive fall planters.

 Make a list of what worked well in the garden, and what could use fine tuning.
 Is a key tree getting too big?
 Did design elements such as hardscaping and plant combinations work together effectively?
 Think ahead to next year’s projects, such as building a new path, patio or water feature.
 Find tips for creating an enticing garden.

 Put the patio and tools to bed

 Wipe down patio furniture with mild soap and water, and store in the garage or garden shed.
 Scrub excess dirt from garden tools and oil the metal parts to prevent rust.
 Store tools in a cool, dry place.
 Disconnect hoses and drain for storage, and cover faucets and hose bibs with insulating material to keep them from freezing.
-Here are ten tools most used by the experts.
+Here are ten essential tools every gardener needs.